Attention: scam alert! If any company asks for money or personal information on behalf of LITSLINK, do not hesitate to contact us directly.

 What is React Native?

-Before React Native was invented, developers had to use various tools for different platforms.
-React Native allows mobile app developers to save a lot of time – your team won’t dissipate efforts on creating one app for iOS, one for Android, one for Windows, etc. Most of the JS code could be reused and enhanced with native modules or code.
+Before React Native was invented, developers had to use various tools for different web and mobile platforms.
+Rich React Native components allow mobile app developers to save a lot of time, especially with its new architecture.
+Your team won’t dissipate efforts on creating one app for iOS, one for Android, one for Windows, etc. Most of the JS code could be reused and enhanced with native modules or code.

 Notable Features of React Native